cvmfs/doc-cvmfs/cpt-quickstart.rst

 Mac OS X
 ~~~~~~~~

-On Mac OS X, CernVM-FS is based on OSXFuse\  [1]_.
-It is not integrated
+On Mac OS X, CernVM-FS is based on `OSXFuse <http://osxfuse.github.io>`_.
-with autofs.
-In order to install, proceed according to the following
+It is not integrated with autofs.
+In order to install, proceed according
-steps:
+to the following steps:

 **Step 1**
     Install the CernVM-FS package by opening the .pkg file.